jasonkneen/fluent-mcp/README.md

 ![alt text](fluentMCP.png)

-A chainable, fluent interface for building Model Context Protocol (MCP) servers with minimal code.
-This library provides a jQuery-like API for creating MCP servers with built-in CRUD operations and resource management.
+A chainable, fluent interface for building Model Context Protocol (MCP) servers and clients with minimal code.
+This library provides a jQuery-like API for creating MCP servers with built-in CRUD operations and resource management, as well as lightweight MCP clients for communicating with MCP servers.

 ## Features

-- **Chainable API**: Create and configure MCP servers with a fluent, chainable interface
+- **Chainable API**: Create and configure MCP servers and clients with a fluent, chainable interface
 - **Built-in CRUD Operations**: Automatically generate CRUD tools for your resources
 - **Resource Management**: Easily manage resources with built-in storage
+- **Client Support**: Create MCP clients with the same familiar API
 - **Flexible Configuration**: Simple by default, but customizable when needed
 - **TypeScript Support**: Full TypeScript declarations for type safety
 - **JavaScript Compatibility**: Works in both TypeScript and JavaScript environments